 The car will cost about £2.4 million and first deliveries should take place in 2019.
 Between now and then, Mercedes is preparing buyers for the car by bringing them a mobile showroom, which will allow the customers to familiarise themselves with the car.

 Mercedes-AMG ONE drivetrain

-In the ONE, two of the motors drive the front wheels, another helps the engine and the final one forms part of an electric turbocharger that tries to limit turbo lag.
-The result, says Mercedes, is a four-wheel-drive hypercar that can reach a top speed of 217mph, having got from 0-124mph in less than six seconds on the way.
-The company doesn’t quote anything as mundane as a 0-62mph time.
+In the ONE, two of the motors drive the front wheels, another helps the engine and the final one forms part of an electric turbocharger tasked with limiting turbo lag.
+The result, says Mercedes, is a four-wheel-drive hypercar that can reach a top speed of 217mph, hitting 0-124mph in less than six seconds on the way.

 According to Mercedes, the ONE will be able to drive for about 15.5 miles on electric power alone, but also includes a ‘Highly Dynamic’ mode.
-This is said to use settings similar to those used by the F1 car in qualifying.
+This is said to use settings similar to those available to the F1 car in qualifying.

-At the rear, meanwhile, is a huge rear diffuser and an ‘active’ rear spoiler.
-This can be retracted into the car’s body, but when it’s out, it can adopt two positions, one being ‘Race Mode’ for maximum downforce.
+At the back, meanwhile, is a huge rear diffuser and an ‘active’ rear spoiler.
+This can be retracted into the car’s body, but when it’s out, it can adopt two positions, one of which is a ‘Race Mode’ for maximum downforce.

 The interior of the car is described as ‘Formula 1 for two’ and it’s easy to see why.
 The steering wheel is very obviously inspired by F1, and the driver and passenger sit in deep bucket seats.

 The dashboard includes two 10-inch displays.
 The first sits behind the steering wheel and the second is on the centre console, angled towards the driver.
 Finally, there’s a third screen connected to a camera at the back of the car that does the job of a rear-view mirror.